Mund/Zunge

 Blisters Gums may bleed.
 Zinc-met.
 6 C.

 Numb Nat-m.
-6 C is indicated, particularly if associated with a tingling sensation.
+6 C is indicated (+ tingling sensation).
 Also consider Gels.
 6 C or Acon. (initially).

 Hot Bell.
 6 C Apis.
 6 C.